hitsh95/resume/index.md

 <table>
   <tr>
     <td style="width: 70%; vertical-align: middle;">
       I am currently a 3rd year PhD student in the department of <a href="http://cs.hitsz.edu.cn/">Computer Science</a>, <a href="http://en.hitsz.edu.cn/">Harbin Institute of Technology (ShenZhen)</a>.
 Previously, I received my MSE and BSE degrees from <a href="https://en.csu.edu.cn/">Central South University</a> and <a href="https://www.lit.edu.cn/">LuoYang Institute of Technology</a> in 2020 and 2017.
 My Ph.D. supervisors are <a href="https://faculty.hitsz.edu.cn/zhangyongbing">Prof. Yongbing Zhang</a> from <a href="http://en.hitsz.edu.cn/">Harbin Institute of Technology (ShenZhen)</a> and <a href="http://houlab.szbl.ac.cn/"> Assistant Prof. Shangguo Hou</a> from <a href="https://www.szbl.ac.cn/en/"> Shenzhen Bay Laboratory</a>.
 My research interests lie primarily in the areas of super-resolution imaging and single particle/molecule tracking.
 During my study in HIT and SZBL, I developed a single molecule spectrum tracking system.
 With this system, we can achieve tracking of single molecules spectrum at the spatiotemporal scale of millisecond-nanometers.
-Besides, I also spent a good time with <a href="https://www.sigs.tsinghua.edu.cn/hsy_en/main.htm">Assistant Prof. Sanyang Han</a>, <a href="http://web.ee.tsinghua.edu.cn/linxing/en/index.htm">Assistant Prof. Xing Lin</a>, and <a href="https://ee.jlu.edu.cn/en/info/1028/1106.htm"> Prof. Chenguang Wang</a>.</td>
+Besides, I also spent a good time with <a href="https://www.sigs.tsinghua.edu.cn/hsy_en/main.htm">Assistant Prof. Sanyang Han</a> and <a href="https://ee.jlu.edu.cn/en/info/1028/1106.htm"> Prof. Chenguang Wang</a>.</td>
     <td style="width: 30%; vertical-align: middle;">
       <img src="./assets/photo.jpg" alt="图片描述" style="max-width: 200px; width: 100%;"/></td>
   </tr>